 I left home for University with the conviction that I wasn't going to make any friends.
 I was what you'd call an antisocial if simple words suited you, a standoffish if you preferred slightly big words, and an introvert if you were to shove me in a group.
-In my opinion, I was too clumsy… More Phobia For Weddings
+In my opinion, I was too clumsy… Continue reading Phobia For Weddings

 Faruq leaned forward to catch the ten naira note the man in the blue sedan threw at him, missing the note by a few millimetres.
 The note fell to the ground and one of his colleagues quickly grabbed it.
 Faruq sighed and looked away.
-Before polio hit him last year, he had been a bricklayer. … More Faruq
+Before polio hit him last year, he was a bricklayer.
+It… Continue reading Faruq

 Nancy was her name before she decided to move back home two years ago.
 She had raven hair which was always braided in finger-sized weaves.
 She had dark skin and her beauty, average, did not turn heads.
-Her decision to move back home came after she visited the village to bury her grandmother three months… More Sabango
+Her decision to move back home came after she visited the village to bury her grandmother three months… Continue reading Sabango

 Bankole stared at his girlfriend with uncertainty.
 She arrived a while ago after calling and demanding that they needed to talk.
 Her tone had been very serious and Bankole was so sure he was going get broken up with.
 He tried to think of a reason why she'd be so mad.
-Maybe she found out… More Assurance
+Maybe she found out… Continue reading Assurance

 How wise is it to be stupid?
 I mean to be stupid when that stupidity is considered sane?
 I think that one of the challenges that come with growing up fast, with quickly maturing—in ways that are not physical, is the things you miss.
-In truth, I wrote this first bit up there last year… More How Wise Is It To Be Stupid?
+In truth, I wrote this first bit up there last year… Continue reading How Wise Is It To Be Stupid?